Spatio-Temporal EEG Representation Learning on Riemannian Manifold and Euclidean Space: Experiments

 \subsubsection{SEED-VIG}

 The comparison of our model and other existing work on the SEED-VIG dataset is shown in Table \ref{table:SEED-VIG}.
 In \cite{zheng2017multimodal} a baseline SVR model obtained an RMSE of $0.1327$ and a PCC of $0.7001$.
 In \cite{wu2018regression}, DNNSN used subnetwork nodes to process the DE features, achieving an RMSE of $0.1175$ and a PCC of $0.7201$.
 In \cite{huo2016driving}, GELM outperformed SVR with an RMSE of $0.1037$ and a PCC of $0.7013$.
 In \cite{zhang2016continuous}, temporal dependency information learned by LSTM provided a considerable results with an RMSE of $0.0927$ and a PCC of $0.8237$.
+In \cite{cheng2022vigilancenet}, a transformer encoder was used to learn the temporal information, obtaining an RMSE of $0.0870$ and a PCC of $0.8970$.
 Our model achieves considerably superior results with an RMSE of $0.0348$ and a PCC of $0.9890$, \textit{setting a new state-of-the-art} for this dataset.